thanhtamphung/bio_infomatics_analysis/Burden_test/readme.md

 3/ Uncompress data and put it in the input folder

-4/ Specify parameters and run main.ipynb
+4/ Specify parameters and run burdentest.ipynb